curlyeje/Elliott_Portfolio/Paper Company Data/README.md

 https://public.tableau.com/shared/5SW9ND55Q?:display_count=n&:origin=viz_share_link

-This project was completed using Tableau.
-The project consisted of paper company data in which the manager wanted further insigts on how our current products in the company are performing.
-A dashboard was built and generated a story to share with the manager and other stakeholders.
+This project was developed using Tableau and focused on analyzing data from a paper supply company.
+The objective was to provide the manager with deeper insights into product performance and trends across different customer segments.
+A comprehensive dashboard and story presentation were created to effectively communicate findings to the manager and other stakeholders.

-Data Cleaning Steps:
+Data Cleaning:

--- There weren't any duplicates in the data nor any data that neeeded standardization in both tables.
+No duplicate records or standardization issues were found in either of the datasets.
--- Created a Relationship between the orders and order_details tables in order to solve the manager's question.
+A relationship was established between the orders and order_details tables to ensure accurate analysis and answer the manager’s core questions.

-Exploratory Data Analysis:
+Exploratory Data Analysis & Dashboard Story:

--- In the Profitability of Products Story, (1st slide) I found that the current products in the Office Accessories and Organization section sells more products than any other category.
+Slide 1: Profitability by Product Category Screenshot:

+Products in the Office Accessories & Organization category had the highest overall sales volume, outperforming all other categories.
+📊 Slide 2: Deep Dive into Printing & Technology

--- On the 2nd slide, I took a deeper dive into the priniting and technology category and found that profit increased 64.5% in 4 years while other categories have remained stagnant.
+The Printing and Technology category showed a notable 64.5% increase in profit over four years, while other categories remained relatively flat.
+💰 Slide 3: Top-Performing Product

--- On the 3rd slide, it was found that the highest profit product in our Printing and Technology Category was the Graphing Calculator which were 43% of total profit over the last 4 years.
+The Graphing Calculator emerged as the most profitable product within the Printing & Technology category, contributing to 43% of the total category profit over the past four years.

--- On the final slide, there is a Map and Segmentation of customers who purchased the graphing calculator and whether they were individual consumers, small businesses, or corporations.
-The Map of Calculator Sales for Individual Consumers gives the manager an indepth view of customers who purchased the Graphing Calculator around the U.S.
+🗺️ Slide 4: Customer Segmentation & Geographic Insights

+The final slide features an interactive map and segmentation analysis showing who purchased graphing calculators—distinguishing between individual consumers, small businesses, and corporations.
+The Map of Calculator Sales (Individual Consumers) provides an in-depth, geographic view of customer purchases across the U.S., offering valuable insights for targeted marketing and inventory planning.